 SCOM positions may include jobs in business consultancy (strategic, operative and IT), supplier management, supply chain strategy development, product and project management, logistics, purchasing, logistics, factory planning, risk management, production and services planning, manufacturing and inventory control, materials control, work scheduling, quality control, and supply chain and operations analysis.
 There are a wide variety of career options in the field of SCOM.

 |Duration||3 semesters (4 semesters in the case of an internship)|

 The Master programme is basically divided into three parts:

-- 1st semester: Foundation Courses and Specialisation
+- 1st semester: Foundation courses and specialisation

-- 2nd semester: Foundation Courses and Specialisation
+- 2nd semester: Foundation courses and specialisation

-The first semester modules are worth a total of 30 credit points.
 During the first semester, students extend their knowledge in particular areas and start their specialisation.

 |Language of Instruction||English|

 |Placement||Students who have completed a bachelor’s degree with less than 210 ECTS (European Credit Transfer System) will be required to complete a work experience placement in the third semester worth 30 ECTS.
 Students with a bachelor’s degree worth 210 ECTS who have already done supervised work experience during their undergraduate programme may, if they wish so, also take a voluntary placement in the third semester.
 Students who were not awarded with ECTS during their undergraduate programme (usually from outside the European Union), will not be asked to complete a placement.|